Beaverdam Reservoir Park

 Large picnic pavilion

 The park includes educational features to inspire a sense of stewardship in all visitors.
-Exhibits illustrate the importance of the reservoir, and its ecology will be designed to help people understand the value of water to everyday life.
-Source water protection themes will be featured throughout the park to remind visitors that the reservoir is, first and foremost, a source of clean drinking water for Loudoun residents.
+Exhibits illustrating the importance of the reservoir and its ecology are designed to help people understand the value of water to everyday life.
+Source water protection themes are featured throughout the park to remind visitors that the reservoir is, first and foremost, a source of clean drinking water for Loudoun residents.